dashpay/platform/packages/dapi/README.md

 Since this module contains private dependencies, please ensure you have access via GitHub and that your SSH keys are set appropriately.

-Currently, the `develop` branch is acting as `master`.
-Change to it in order to run the install command below.
-We can remove this line from the instructions once this is fixed.

 ```sh
 npm install
 ```